-Behaviors that are distracting to the learning environment may include but are not limited to: Intimidation behavior
+Behaviors that are distracting to the learning environment may include but are not limited

 - a.
+Intimidation behavior

+- b.
 Refusal to comply with faculty requests

-- b.
+- c.
 Persistent arguing

-- c.
+- d.
 Yelling, eye rolling, foul and/or inappropriate language

 Any threats made against faculty or disrespectful conduct will be reported to the director and will result in penalties to the student.